zperx/be.geekness.tado/README.md

 - Trigger / Condition for when Tado switches between HOME / AWAY / SLEEP

+## Changelog

+- 0.5.2 Bugfixes and compatibility update

+- 0.5.1 New actions, triggers and conditions

+- 0.5.0 Initial stable version

 ## Bugs & Features

 If you find a bug, please use the Github Issue system for this repository to submit the details of your bug report.

 If you would like to have a new feature implemented, use the Github Issue system to submit your feature request.

 ## Contributions